Are you serious?

 The point was to remember God, by keeping His commandments, and His ordinances, and His statutes.
 That’s the point!
 In the days of the nation of Israel, God wanted His people to have all the good things that this life has to offer.
 But yet He wanted their ATTENTION to be focused on Him.
 But that’s what’s so difficult to do.
 That’s where the challenge comes in.

 We’re challenged with the same thing today, as the Israelites were challenged with back then.
-Enjoy the blessings of this life, while at the same time, focusing our attention on God.
+We certainly should enjoy the blessings of this life, BUT, while we do that, and at the same time, we need to focus our attention, on God.
+Not on all these physical blessings.
 Maybe that’s why God hasn’t promised to bless us with all the same blessings that He gave Israel.
 All the things of THIS life.
 All the things that make us so proud.
 It’s not WRONG to have all these physical things, and it’s not wrong to ENJOY all these things.

 We’re told in 1 Timothy 4, verse 4; “For everything created by God, is good, and nothing is to be rejected, if it is received with gratitude.”
 In other words, “with thanksgiving”.

 “Every good thing bestowed, and every perfect gift, is from above, coming down from the Father of lights, with whom there is no variation, nor shadow of turning.”
 James 1, verse 17.
 In other words, God is the GIVER of all these good things.
 So then, of course He wants us to enjoy them.
 And He wants us to enjoy them, in THIS life.
 But our ATTENTION has to remain focused on Him!